 Hon.
 David Joanasie (interpretation): Thank you, Mr. Chairman.
-There is infrastructure like that in every community that needs to be upgraded or renovated, where some communities don't have any arenas, or I'll use the fire incident in Sanikiluaq as an example.
-The Department of Community and Government Services provides the hamlet with some funds to make corrections, and on top of that, as to which community will be receiving an arena, we have not put that into our planning yet, but we've been turned more towards upgrading and renovating facilities.
-If I remember correctly, there was a new arena built in Rankin Inlet, and we have not requested for that kind of funding, but we've been turning more towards renovating and upgrading as a priority.
-Thank you, Mr. Chairman.
+There is infrastructure like that in every community that either needs upgrading or renovations.
+There are some communities that don't have arenas.
+I'll use the fire incident in Sanikiluaq as an example.
+The Department of Community and Government Services provides some funding to hamlets for upgrades or renovations.

+However, on top of that, we haven't identified which communities will be receiving arenas as they are not in our plans yet, but we're currently focused on upgrading and renovating facilities.
+If I remember correctly, there was a new arena built in Rankin Inlet, but at this time, we haven't requested that kind of funding as renovations and upgrades are being prioritized, Mr. Chairman.
+Thank you.